alejandrosb8/fix-my-commit/README.md

 Once you have configured your environment, run `fmc`, it needs two parameter, -p (or --prefix) and -m (or --message)

 Prefixes that you can use: `feat`, `fix`, `docs`, `style`, `refactor`, `perf`, `test`, `chore`, `revert`, `build`, `ci`.

+## Develop

+Make sure you have the latest version of rust installed (use [rustup](https://rustup.rs/)).
+Then, you can build the project by running `cargo build`, and run it with `cargo run`.

+## License

+This project is open-sourced under the MIT license.
+See [the License file](LICENSE) for more information.